Historical reliability of the Quran: Early manuscripts

 In the 1970s, 14,000 fragments of Quran were discovered in the Great Mosque of Sana'a, the Sana'a manuscripts.
 About 12,000 fragments belonged to 926 copies of the Quran, the other 2,000 were loose fragments.
-The oldest known copy of the Quran so far belongs to this collection:According to Sadeghi and Bergmann, the results indicated that the parchment had a 68% (1σ) probability of belonging to the period between 614 CE to 656 CE.
+The oldest known copy of the Quran so far belongs to this collection.
+According to Sadeghi and Bergmann, the results indicated that the parchment had a 68% (1σ) probability of belonging to the period between 614 CE to 656 CE.
 It had a 95% (2σ) probability of belonging to the period between 578 CE and 669 CE.
-The carbon dating was applicable to the lower text.But paleography suggest a date from mid to latter half of the 7th century CE.Upper text dated between end of 7CE and beginning of the 8CE.
+The carbon dating was applicable to the lower text.
+But paleography suggest a date from mid to latter half of the 7th century CE.
+Upper text dated between end of 7CE and beginning of the 8CE.

-The German scholar Gerd R. Puin has been investigating these Quran fragments for years.
-His research team made 35,000 microfilm photographs of the manuscripts, which he dated to early part of the 8th century.
-Puin has not published the entirety of his work, but noted unconventional verse orderings, minor textual variations, and rare styles of orthography.
-He also suggested that some of the parchments were palimpsests which had been reused.
-Puin believed that this implied an evolving text as opposed to a fixed one.